 The southern French haircut is a kind of Mohawk hairstyle made popular by Usher Raymond and his barber Curtis Smith.
-Specifically, the southern French hairstyle combines an overflow fades with a mohawk (or Fohawk) to create a fresh cut and style.
+Specifically, the southern French hairstyle combines an overflow fades with a mohawk (or Fohawk) to create a fresh-cut and style haircuts for men.
 As a close cousin of the Frohawk, the south of France is called also “Gentleman Mohawk “.

 How to get a haircut from the south of France